-This guidance is meant to support partners in meeting requirements set out under the Child Care and Early Years Act, 2014 (CCEYA) and the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020, to provide clarification on operating before and after school programs with enhanced health and safety guidelines and/or restrictions in place.
-The guidance provided has been approved by the Office of the Chief Medical Officer of Health and will be modified as applicable when these restrictions can be lifted and/or amended to reflect new advice at the time.
+This guidance document is meant to support partners in meeting requirements set out under the Child Care and Early Years Act, 2014 (CCEYA) and the Reopening Ontario (A flexible Response to COVID-19) Act, 2020, to provide clarification on operating before and after school programs with enhanced health and safety guidelines and/or restrictions in place.
+The guidance provided has been developed in consultation with the Office of the Chief Medical Officer of Health and will be modified as applicable when these restrictions can be lifted and/or amended to reflect new advice at the time.